ChrixWX92/CinnamonCinemasKata/readme.md

 ## Getting Started
 ### Executing program

-* Run the project's Main Class via your IDE (no binaries yet).
+* Run the project's Main Class via your IDE (no binaries available).
 On start, a dummy user account will be created based on system information.

 ### Functionality
 * Seats can be allocated in the following ways: